thomasclarke1969/documentation/quick-start/android/setup.md

 This is another great feature that Layer provides: metadata.
 With metadata, you can attach any extra content that you want to a Conversation (e.g. a title for the Conversation), and that data will be synchronized between Participants.
 To see how easy it is to add metadata to a Conversation, check out `setTopBarMetaData` method in `ConversationViewController.java`.
 ### Cross Platform Messaging
 Also developing for iOS?
-Build the Quick Start App on [iOS](https://developer.layer.com/docs/quick-start/ios) platform using the same App ID, and your users will receive their messages no matter where they are!
+Build the [iOS](https://developer.layer.com/docs/quick-start/ios) Quick Start App using the same App ID, and your users will receive their messages no matter where they are!
 ## What's Next
 Now that you've seen just a sample of what Layer can do, check out the [Integration](https://developer.layer.com/docs/integration) docs to learn more about the concepts behind Layer.